bredelings/BAli-Phy/doc/man/calc-properties.md

 # DESCRIPTION

-Read one JSON Lines property stream per MCMC chain and compute the posterior mean of every named property for each ungapped sequence character.
+Read one JSON Lines property stream per MCMC chain and compute the posterior mean and standard deviation of every named property for each ungapped sequence character.
 A sampled category/state pair selects a value from that sample's property table.
 Missing category/state draws are omitted and recorded through a per-character count.

 The command writes one versioned JSON document to standard output.
-Property means and counts are keyed by sequence name and use zero-based `ungapped-sequence-character` coordinates.
+Property means, population posterior standard deviations, and counts are keyed by sequence name and use zero-based `ungapped-sequence-character` coordinates.
 Samples from all input chains are pooled by draw; chains are not weighted equally after taking separate means.

 # OPTIONS